 Believing that the body has, within itself, the inherent ability to heal, Dr. Tichauer utilizes an integrative therapeutic model designed to remove obstacles to health while simultaneously optimizing the self-healing mechanisms of the body.
 Healing is accomplished through the rational and sequential elimination of infections and toxicity from the body while helping to normalize immune dysfunction, mitochondrial energy production and cellular detoxification and repair.
 Dr. Tichauer focuses on a functional medicine approach and incorporates the use of pharmaceutical medications, botanical medicine, IV therapeutics, Naturopathic medications, homeopathy, bioresonance, neural therapy, prolotherapy, spinal manipulation, and individualized epigenetic analysis to encourage this process and assist his patients in achieving their health goals.
 He employs state-of-the-art laboratory testing to support in diagnosis and tracking of underlying problems.

 Dr. Tichauer has primarily focused on the realm of chronic infectious illness, neurodegenerative conditions and autoimmune disease for the past 15 years of practice with an emphasis on Tick-Borne Illness such as Lyme Disease.
 He has been a member of the International Lyme and Associated Diseases Society since 2009 when he received a prestigious fellowship to receive formal training in the treatment of Lyme.
+He is also an active member of the International Society for Environmentally Acquired Illness (ISEAI).
 He has studied with three of the most esteemed physicians in the country on the treatment of chronic Lyme disease and is well versed in the treatment of Mold Illness and CIRS (Chronic Inflammatory Response Syndrome).
 In 2016, Dr. Tichauer spent time in Germany touring Lyme clinics and learning from seasoned physicians about how to integrate certain proven European therapies into his practice model.
 Always striving to improve outcomes and provide the best possible care, Dr. Tichauer is very successful in helping most patients to recover their health.

 Dr. Tichauer is the father of two beautiful children who occupy most of his time when not working.
 When able, he enjoys mountaineering, skiing, rock climbing, road biking, backpacking, and playing guitar amongst his many hobbies.
-When he sings he drives everyone out of the room including his dog.
-He is practicing full time at the Bear Creek Naturopathic Clinic.
+He is the owner and lead physician at Bear Creek Naturopathic Clinic.

 Dr. Daniel Smith is uniquely trained and qualified to provide patients with a comprehensive, cutting-edge approach to health care diagnoses, services, treatments, and care.
 He specializes in Integrative Oncology.
 He also is one of the only primary care physicians in Southern Oregon expert in the field of Genetic Methylation Analysis.